Faruq-hossain/Faruq-hossain/README.md

 - 👋 Hi, I’m @Faruq-hossain
 - 👀 I’m interested in ...Web Development
 - 👀 I’m interested in ...Python
-- 🌱 I’m currently learning ...Python,Artificial Intelligence.
+- 🌱 I’m currently learning ...Laravel, ReactJS.
 - 💞️ I’m looking to collaborate on ...
 Colab with Machine learning
 - 📫 How to reach me ...